 March 20 - April 21 – Presidents’ Councils, along with the DOE, host forums for parents to meet and ask questions of Council candidates.

 April 23 - May 9 – Presidents, Treasurers, and Recording Secretaries of Parent Associations and Parent-Teacher Associations vote for the new Community and Citywide Education Council Members for the 2017-2019 term.

-May 15 – The results are published on the NYC Parent Leaders website.
+May 15 – The results are published.

 July 1– Elected and appointed Community and Citywide Education Council Members for the 2017-2019 term take office.